Sooryaprabhath/Sooryaprabhath/README.md

 <h2 align="left">Hi 👋!
-My name is Sooryaprabhath and I'm a Front end developer.</h2>
+My name is Sooryaprabhath and I'm a Front-end React developer.</h2>

 ###